hdkesting/TvMazeScraper/Documentation.md

 ## Solution architecture

 1. TvMazeScraper.Core -- this contains the business logic of the application.
 It contains things like:
-    * Model classes to use in the database interaction.
+    * DTO classes to use in the interaction between the parts.
     * Services that implement business logic.
     * Interfaces of repositories etc. The actual instances are to be injected into the services.
 2. TvMazeScraper.Infrastructure -- the connection to the outside world.
     * Repositories.
+The alternates (SqlServer and MongoDB) are in their own projects.
 3. TvMazeScraper.UI -- the UI project hosting an ASP.Net Core MVC application.
     * Controllers and Views, static web content would be here.
     * Initialization of the Dependency Injection container etc.